damion:~/www$ lynx -dump -nolist unicursus.html

 Inspired by images of magical seals from medieval grimoires,

-using the GIMP
+I then used the GIMP